 - When you’re layering your lasagna, it might be tempting to try to get 4 lasagna noodles across the bottom of the pan.
-You can definitely go for it, but I’ve found that when using no boil lasagna noodles they expand considerably in the oven, nearly filling a 9×13″ pan with 3 across.
+You can definitely go for it, but I’ve found that when using no boil lasagna noodles they expand considerably in the oven, filling a 9×13″ pan with just 3 across.

 - It’s important to cover your lasagna for the first 40-45 minutes as it bakes so that the noodles will cook properly.
 Because we don’t want all the cheese to stick to the foil, you can either leave it off until you uncover the taco lasagna, or you can lightly grease your foil before covering.
 I recommend giving it a spray anyway just to be sure nothing sticks!